KUMachine/express-demo-api/README.md

 **NOTE**

-This API has no front-end, so you can only access it through http requests, tools like Postman is prefered to use.
+This app has no front-end, so you can only access it through http requests, tools like Postman is prefered to use.

 ### User Routes